WinVector/sigr/extras/UtilityExample.md

 As we vary the decision threshold, we vary the number of prospects contacted, and the number of successful conversions.
-We can use the costs and rewards above to calculate the total value (or the *total utility*) realized by the decision process over the evaluation set.
-The threshold that realizes the highest utility is the “best” threshold to use with a given model (for now, we ignore also modeling uncertainty).
+We can use the costs and rewards above to calculate the total value (or the *total utility*) realized by a decision policy over the evaluation set.
+The threshold that realizes the highest utility is the best threshold to use with a given model (for now, we ignore also modeling uncertainty).

 The `sigr::model_utility()` function can calculate all the costs for various thresholds.